marcelauliano/cobionts/First_try.md

 > This has identified 9271 reads.

 ### Step 2.2: Clustering
 So the next idea was to take these first identified reads cluster them and inquire if it would be worth to search more deeply for reads of this organism to do genome assembly.
-I have used PacBio tool pbampliconclustering for such
+I have used PacBio tool pbampliconclustering for such https://github.com/PacificBiosciences/pbampliconclustering

+`python /software/team311/mu2/pbampliconclustering/ClusterAmplicons.py cluster -j 20 -g 2 -X -p <out.file> -F -Q <fastq_file_to_cluster.fasq>`